Bank Of Africa

 Grant in 2014

-dVentus Technologies, LLC is a company that designs and manufactures innovative solutions for the energy generation and distribution sectors, focusing on renewable energy and energy efficiency.
-Based in Ann Arbor, Michigan, the company offers a range of products including smart electric and water meters, distribution automation solutions, generators, converters, and drive products.
-Alongside product manufacturing, dVentus provides services such as electric power and water network analysis, system design, smart grid upgrades, and customized data analytics.
-Established in 2005, dVentus Technologies serves both domestic and international clients, delivering tailored solutions that encompass the entire process from concept design and research to product development and manufacturing.
+dVentus Technologies, LLC is a company that specializes in the design, development, manufacturing, and marketing of advanced solutions for the energy generation and distribution sectors, particularly focusing on smart grid technology and energy efficiency.
+Established in 2005 and based in Ann Arbor, Michigan, the company offers a range of products including smart electric and water meters, distribution automation solutions, generators, and converters.
+Additionally, dVentus provides services such as electric power and water network analysis, system design, and customized data analytics.
+The firm is committed to producing tailored solutions that encompass the entire process from concept design and research to product development and manufacturing.
+With a focus on innovation and efficiency, dVentus serves a diverse customer base in the United States and internationally, contributing to the advancement of renewable energy and clean technology solutions.

 Minapharm Pharmaceuticals